crpietschmann/portfolio/_imports/_posts/2008-05-19-silverlight-load-javascript-from-embedded-resource-and-execute-within-page.markdown

-Note: Replace the <em>[namespace]</em> text above with the full namespace of your Silverlight application project.
-Also, replace the <em>[javascriptFileName]</em> text above with the filename of your JavaScript file.
-An example value for this with the namespace and JavaScript filename is <em>&quot;MyApplication.TestScript.js&quot;</em>.
+Note: Replace the *[namespace]* text above with the full namespace of your Silverlight application project.
+Also, replace the *[javascriptFileName]* text above with the filename of your JavaScript file.
+An example value for this with the namespace and JavaScript filename is *&quot;MyApplication.TestScript.js&quot;*.